archana-nagaraj/Team-Profile-Generator/README.md

 ## Description

 This is a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
-Because testing is key to making code maintainable, valid unit tests are written for each part of the code.
+Because testing is key to make code maintainable, valid unit tests are written for each part of the code.

 ## Table of Contents